KaySyed/AutonomousLegoEv3/README.md

 # AutonomousLegoEv3

 This repository contains my attempts at buliding a self driving car using a RaspberryPi, Python and a LEGO EV3 Mindstorms educational unit

+## License
+This repo and all its contents are licensed under Apache License 2.0.
+Copyright and License notices must be preserved

 ## Getting Started
 Following is a tutorial on getting started with LEGO EV3, EV3Dev, RaspberryPi and Python.
 ##### Good to know